-Bullying has become a global problem.
-People are aware of how dangerous bullying is, and that is why we are always telling our children to speak out when they are bullied, and we try everything to help them avoid being bullied.
+People are aware of how dangerous bullying is, and that is why we always tell our children to speak out when they are bullied.
+We try everything to help them avoid being bullied.
 No one wants their child to be bullied.
 However, what if your child was the bully?
 Have you ever thought of that?
 No parent wants to admit that their child could potentially be a bully.
 This is every parent’s nightmare.
-Here are signs that your child is turning into a bully?
+But are you aware of the signs that your child is turning into a bully?

 Acts of Violence

-The best place that can tell you of your child’s aggressive place is at school.
-Your child may start having to get into a lot of trouble at school whereby he or she may be getting into fights with kids and teachers.
-Your child may be feeling very dominant because he feels like he can bully anyone and that gives him the courage to face anyone, both kids, and adults.
+The best place that can tell you of your child’s aggression is school or daycare.
+Your child may start to get into a lot of trouble at school whereby he or she may be getting into fights with kids and teachers.
+Your child may be feeling very dominant because they feel like they can bully anyone.

-While being competitive is a good thing for a child, it can make one a bully if taken too far.
-A very competitive child may resort to bullying to make sure he or she always wins.
+While being competitive is a good thing for a child, it can start to create bullying tendencies.
+A very competitive child may resort to bullying to ensure he or she always wins.
 If your child is highly competitive, then you may look out for the other signs to know whether his competitive nature is harmless or whether bullying accompanies it.
 Learning good sportsmanship is always key in competition: it is important for your child to understand winning or losing isn’t something to lash out and bully others about.